ajchaudhari/WRIST-segmentation/README.md

 1. Increase the number of anisotopic diffusion filter iterations.
 It is good at removing noise from the image.
 The noisy pixels may be the issue.
 2. Increase the propagation scale parameter to increase the 'growing' force of the level set.
 3. Decrease the maximum RMS error parameter.
+4. Try the MRI bias correction filter in 3D Slicer or other filtering options in Slicer if the image is quite noisy.

 > Can I see a preview of the anisotropic diffusion filter along with the sigmoid threshold?